 3. Adding the Object and Specifying Parameters#

-Now we must add basic objects created at the first step and bind them to the filters created at the second step.
+Now we must add the primary object created at the first step and bind it to the Filters created at the second step.

 On the Sources panel, click + Add Object.

-In the drop-down, select the type of object you are going to generate according to the slot data.
-In our case it is Points.
+In the drop-down, select the type of object you generate according to the Slot data.
+In our case, it is Points.
 Click Import.

-Autosizing for lengthy objects such as fences and pipes.
-If enabled, basic objects are stretched and placed with zero-spacing so that bounding boxes of the first and the last basic objects are aligned with start and end points of the line segment respectively.
+Autosizing for lengthy objects, such as fences and pipes.
+If enabled, the primary object instances are stretched and placed with zero-spacing so that bounding boxes of the first and the last instance are aligned with start and end points of the line segment, respectively.

 Disabling this option makes the following parameters available:

 Flag indicating if collisions for the generated object are to be detected.

 |Drop to ground||Flag indicating if the generated object will be aligned with the terrain surface.|